• Skip to primary navigation

 Expert Tips

-• Slice the flank steak against the grain at a 45-degree angle to get wider and tender pieces.
+• Slice the flank steak against the grain at a 45-degree angle for tender beef.

 • Cut the veggies into similar-sized pieces for consistent cooking.